This year was...different. January 2020 feels like an entirely alternate universe at this point. With…

 What projects are your organization working on right now?

 - We are distributing daily grab and go meals to students and families through a partnership with the Capital Area Food Bank.

-- We are collecting donations of cleaning products, toilet paper, board games, art supplies, and non-perishable groceries for weekly distribution for our families and the community.
+- We are collecting donations of cleaning products, toilet paper, board games like Dominoes Gold, art supplies, and non-perishable groceries for weekly distribution for our families and the community.

 - We are also passing out updated resource sheets every week and also distributing local resource information through using mass texting technology.

 - Our volunteers are providing masks to distribute to our families.